jborichevskiy/up-and-to-the-right/content/posts/offline-spaces.md

 Yet, most of the games we played were massive multiplayer online games -- our computers were still connected to servers far away.
 The ones that truly allowed us to inhibit a shared world between our computers were the most magical, latency being reduced to nothing and knowing as long as we had power and food we were fine, beyond the grasp of internet outages.

----
+{{<figure src="/IMG_3566.png" caption="would I remember this walk without this photo?">}}

 A road trip offers a felt map of signal coverage as I drive through the landscape.
 A call with a friend drops, google maps gets confused, my phone displays "No Service".
 Certain highways offer the occasional yellow call box.
 Do they even work?
 I sit in silence, looking out at the passing landscape, disconnected; like a ship in deep space or in a vast ocean.

-On one such road trip my phone was lost in the wreckage.
-People asking me things I can't understand.
-Crawling back into the wreckage to find my phone.
-Nancy hands it to me.
+On one such trip my phone got lost in the wreckage.
+People asked me things I coulnd't translate on my magical device.
+Nancy finds and hands it to me.
 I feel safer.
 Google Translate.
 A map.
 Camera.
 Phone calls.
 Messages to a friend.
-Photos of my documents.
+Photos of my documents and injuries.

 The difference a phone makes while disoriented and helpless in a foreign country.
+Yet the complete lack of need for translation to accept the offers of care from bystanders.

----
+{{<figure src="/IMG_0489.png" caption="comms setup in rural Patagonia">}}

 Every interface I use (hardware and software) changes what and how I say through it.
 My username, or lack thereof changes who sees it, or if anyone sees it at all.
 Certain communities see more of me, others only as much as I share.
 How does one be genuine on the internet?
 How does one share the most vulnerable stories while hiding the most recognizable parts of myself?
 Who is allowed to know what?
 Who knows what?